ruliandaru/pearpy/README.md

-# claret
+# Pearpy
- Automatic Laharz Parameter Generator
+Parameter estimation and Laharzpy